Petrofac Limited: Holding in Company

 DJ Petrofac Limited: Holding in Company

-Petrofac Limited ( PFC) Petrofac Limited: Holding in Company 17-Jan-2023 / 15:32 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Petrofac Limited ( PFC) Petrofac Limited: Holding in Company 19-Jan-2023 / 09:36 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------